 The Trojans (23-3) will face Norwin today at 11 a.m. in the semifinals.
 Central Dauphin (23-1), the top seed from Pool A, and Pennridge will also compete for a spot in the championship match, which will be broadcast live on PCN (local Comcast Ch.
 186) at 3 p.m.

 "It was actually pretty neat, knowing that my team is out there playing hard and giving Emmaus a run in set three," Stahl said.
 "With me and Tate out - we're probably the top two offensive hitters - and they stuck right with them.
 That just shows that everyone is playing and making contributions.
 Our defense is playing well.
 Ray Frazer's setting out there is amazing.
-We're really coming together at the right part of the season."
+We're really coming together at the right part of the season.

-The day took a scary turn during the Trojans' second match of
+The day took a scary turn during the Trojans' second match of pool play against Lower Dauphin when Stahl, one of the top players in the nation, went down with a knee injury.

 With the Trojans holding a 23-17 lead in Game 1, Chambersburg setter Ray Frazer sent a pass across the Trojan front line.